newrelic/rpm_contrib/README.md

 contributed by the community of RPM users.
 It requires the RPM Agent to run.

+To use the contrib gem, just install the `rpm_contrib` gem off gemcutter and add the gem dependency to your app, or just require rpm_contrib.
+When you load the rpm_contrib gem, the `newrelic_rpm` gem will also be initialized.

+**It's important that you don't load the newrelic_rpm gem separately.** The `rpm_contrib` gem must be loaded before the `newrelic_rpm` gem initializes.

+# How to Add Custom Instrumentation

 We encourage contributions to this project and will provide whatever assistance we can to those wishing to develop instrumentation for other open source Ruby libraries.